julianchurchill/text-adventure/README.md

       * Leave the user at the start location after converting the JSON (instead of setting to the last location)?
 * [TECHNICAL FEATURE] An ActionFactory is needed for user actions like Examine, TakeAnItem, ShowInventory.
 This needs to be passed to the Presenter and the other Actions that create actions.

+- [STORY] Once you have all the ingredients you return to Lady Bella and use them all with her.
+Once the last is used "She says 'Wonderful, you have done very well, now leave me to my work I must concentrate.'
+The look on Lady Bella's face suddenly turns very dark as she assembles the ingredients and potion making paraphenalia and you wonder if it is simply concentration or something else.
+You turn to Lady Bella to ask if there was any reward for bringing her these items but before you can speak she scowls at you and shouts 'Get out!'.
+You back up towards the door as she puts the ingredients into a large mixing bowl and your senses are suddenly assailed by a hideous smell.
+'That doesn't smell like a love potion to me! ... that smells more like a death potion!'.
+Bella laughs mockingly 'Stupid boy, of course it's not a love potion, what a waste of an arc stone that would be, this is to get rid of my worthless husband.'
+You recoil, horrified at the realisation you have been used by this woman to help her achieve her evil goal.
+'But why?' you ask.
+'I can't stand him, he's an idiotic oaf.
+He gives me nothing and expects everything.
+I'm going to take all that is his and make him vanish from living memory.'"
+  - You can defeat her by using 'Witches Bane' a herb that you find somewhere.
+  - Increment the score.
 - [STORY] The Mendicants scapula can be found in the Ossery of the friary.
 Increment the score.
   - To gain entry you must give alms to a friar at the gate who has taken a vow of silence.
 You can talk to him but he only replies '...'.
 There is a sign next to him explaining the alms for entry bit.
 Get the alms as 'food and wine' from the store room in the brigands hideout under the church.
   - There is a north courtyard with a tower leading to a library.
 There is an Einstein-a-like friar librarian stuck on a puzzle "Rupriks Hexadecachoron - 'The problem is it has too many surfaces, I just can't explain the angles to a layman like you.'" in the library who you must help to enable you to get entrance to the tunnels underneath the friary.
 Once helped a loose flagstone becomes visible in the pantry off the kitchen.